-This is episode #1 of my “Build a Lifestyle Business from Scratch” project.
+This guide is the first phase of my “Build a Lifestyle Business from Scratch” project.
 The goal is to start a new business and build it to $1K monthly profit in 120 days or less.
 If you want to follow my updates over the next 120 days, click here.

 An Introduction to Affirmations